 Casio 101-S Desktop Calculator

-The 101-S provides the four basic math functions along with a single accumulator-style memory register with individual keys to add [M+] and subtract [M-] the content of the display from the memory.
-The [T] key recalls the content of the memory register to the display, and clears the memory register.
-The [C] key acts as a clear entry key, providing for erasing any incorrectly entered number provided it is press before any function key.
+The 101-S provides the four basic math functions along with a single accumulator-style memory register with individual keys to add [M+] and subtract [M-] the content of the display to/from the memory.
+The [T] key recalls the content of the memory register to the display and clears the memory register.
+The [C] key acts as a clear entry key, providing for erasing any incorrectly entered number provided it is pressed before any function key.
 Pressing both the [T] key and the [C] key simultaneously will clear the entire machine.
 The calculator operates with fixed decimal point which is slide-switch selectable at 0, 1, 2, 3, 4 or 6 digits behind the decimal point.
 A rounding-mode switch provides 5-up/4-down roundoff or truncation modes.

 |Manufacturer:||Casio Computer Co., Ltd.|

 |Display Technology:||Individual Vacuum-Fluorescent Eight-Segment Display Tubes with Right-Hand Decimal Point|

 |Digits of Capacity:||10|

 |Decimal Modes:||Fixed.
 Switch selectable at 0, 1, 2, 3, 4, or 6 digits behind decimal point|

 |Memories:||One accumulator-style memory register|

 |Size:||7" wide, 8 1/10" deep, 2 3/5" high|